!Let's Talk! Button

 4. Fertilizers and Mulch

 According to the PetPoisonHelpline, most fertilizers contain a wide assortment of potentially toxic substances including iron and nitrogen.
 They could also have pesticides, fungicides, or herbicides.
 Even if the chemicals don’t poison your pet, large amounts of fertilizer could result in gastrointestinal or pancreatic problems.
-If you suspect your pet got into any of these products please call Peterborough West Animal Hospital for help!

 5. Metaldehyde (Slug Bait)

 Snail bait represents a major risk for dogs and cats and is a more common source of poisoning than you may expect.
 Snail and slug bait products typically contain the poison metaldehyde, and they taste sweet to pets.
 It’s important that you know the symptoms of metaldehyde poisoning in case your pet is exposed.
+The symptoms may include:

 The best way to protect your animals from metaldehyde poisoning is to keep all snail bait, insecticides, and solid camping fuel stored safely away from pets.
 If you feel you must use snail bait, use it sparingly and place it only in areas that are inaccessible to your pets.
-Since metaldehyde toxicity can be lethal and difficult to treat, we recommend pet parents avoid using metaldehyde-based snail bait
+Since metaldehyde toxicity can be lethal and difficult to treat, we recommend pet parents avoid using metaldehyde-based snail bait.

 If you suspect your pet was exposed to slug bait, please call us at Peterborough West Animal Hospital right away as this can be life threatening.